 Starting with Windows 11 22H2 Moment 3 Update Microsoft added a new option that allows users to create “Live Kernel Dumps” or “Crash Dumps” as well as possible to “change dump settings” when creating a live kernel dump from Task Manager.

 So what is Live Kernel dump and how does it help?
 Keep reading to know.
 Usually, when the system is not working properly or crashes, it shows a Blue Screen of Death (BSOD) with a specific Stop code.
 Apart from that, it also creates a crash dump file.

 It’s handy when you have to figure out what causes the system to crash because it captures a record of system memory at the time of the crash.
 The data in the dump file can point to faulty apps, hardware, or driver.
 Live Kernel dumps are the same as Crash dumps, but you can generate them without waiting for a system crash.

 Previously, creating Live Kernel dumps was only possible, for example, via the control panel.
 In the Windows 11 build 25188, the company has updated the Task Manager and added an option “Create a Live kernel dump file” using which you can create a similar live dump file whenever you want without the system crashing or rebooting the operating system.

-Enable & Create Live Kernel Dumps option in Windows 11 Task Manager
+Create Live Kernel Dumps from Task Manager in Windows 11

 Launch Task Manager in Windows 11 and switch to the Details tab.